London Buses route 22: History

 On 1 December 1924, short-workings between Tottenham Court Road and Putney were numbered 22A, short-workings between Tottenham Court Road and Homerton were numbered 22B and short-workings between Piccadilly Circus and Homerton were numbered 22C.
 The plain 22 route number being used for journeys for the whole length of the route from Putney Common to Homerton.
 By 30 June 1925, these had been reduced to 22 Putney Common to Homerton and 22A Piccadilly Circus - Homerton.
 This situation remained until 3 October 1934, when the newly constituted London Passenger Transport Board instituted its own numbering system, which generally re-instated the situation previous to December 1924, in this case, leaving just the plain 22 to work Putney Common to Homerton.

 On 9 August 1939, RT1 buses were used to run the route from Homerton to Putney.

 By the 1990s, the three short workings had become 3 distinct routes, with route 22 from Putney Common to Piccadilly Circus, route 22A running from London Bridge to Clapton Park and route 22B from Homerton Hospital to Piccadilly Circus.
 Owing to the confusion, the 22A and 22B routes were withdrawn in 1998, and replaced by a new route 242 and an extension of route 149.

 Upon being re-tendered, London General commenced a new seven-year contract from 22 July 2000.
 On 22 July 2005, crewed operation finished with the AEC Routemasters replaced by Wright Eclipse Gemini bodied Volvo B7TLs.

-On 20 October 2012, London General commenced a new contract after successfully re-tendering to retain the route.
+On 20 October 2012, Go-Ahead London commenced a new contract after successfully re-tendering to retain the route.
 On 15 July 2017, the route was withdrawn between Green Park station and Piccadilly Circus and diverted to Oxford Circus via Berkeley Square to replace route C2.
-On 21 October 2017, London General will commence a further contract.
-It is operated out of Putney garage with a peak vehicle requirement of 21.
+On 21 October 2017, London General commenced a further contract.
+It is operated out of Putney garage with a peak vehicle requirement of 17.